palmerr23/tlv320AIC3104/examples/I2S_Basic/readme.md

-## Demonstrate the basic functions of the 8x8 Audio Board
+## Demonstrate the basic functions of the Stereo Pico Audio Board

 This example uses the standard Arduino-Pico I2S drivers to produce a 500Hz tone from a static buffer.